No Mythologies to Follow

 No Mythologies to Follow is the debut studio album by Danish singer and songwriter MØ.
 It was released on 7 March 2014 by Sony Music by Chess Club Records and RCA Victor.

 The album received positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 76, based on 19 reviews, which indicates "generally favorable reviews".
 No Mythologies to Follow debuted at number 58 on the UK Albums Chart, selling 1,438 copies in its first week.
+A Tenth Anniversary edition was released on 15 March 2024.
+This edition includes three unreleased tracks from the original album sessions.
+The first of those tracks "Fake Chanel" was released as a single on 26 January 2024.